atomiczsec/My-Payloads/RubberDucky/payloads/README.md

 ## Contributing

-All contributors names will be listed here
+All contributors names will be listed here:

 atomiczsec

 I am Jakoby

 <p align="right">(<a href="#top">back to top</a>)</p>